seanpm2001/snort3_aws/README.md

 ```

 ## How to configure helm chart
+Before installing the helm chart, please replace the YOUR_DOCKER_REPO in helm/snort3-ips/values.yaml with your
+actual docker repo.

 ### AWS EKS deployment with gateway load balancer (GWLB)
 Please see aws/gwlb and aws/eks in this repo for creating GWLB and EKS using cloudformation templates.